telerik/blazor-docs/components/window/overview.md

 # Window Overview

-This article provides basic information about the Window component.
+This article provides basic information about the <a href="https://www.telerik.com/blazor-ui/window" target="_blank">Blazor Window component</a>.

 In this article: